gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // @internal
 export function recordedDataView(recording: ScenarioRecording, dataViewId?: string): IDataView;

+// Warning: (ae-forgotten-export) The symbol "NamedDataView" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "recordedDataViews" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function recordedDataViews(recordings: RecordingIndex): NamedDataView[];

 // Warning: (ae-internal-missing-underscore) The name "RecordingIndex" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)